 Explore current topics on tropical biology and sustainability in Kenya.
 Intimately learn from Princeton and Columbia faculty who have conducted extensive scientific research in Kenya and other parts of East Africa.

 In partnership with Princeton University, Columbia offers a field semester abroad program in Kenya.
-This spring semester program is open only to Columbia and Princeton undergraduates and focuses on Tropical Biology and Sustainability.
+This spring semester program is open only to Columbia, Barnard and Princeton undergraduates and focuses on Tropical Biology and Sustainability.

 Through a global immersion experience, no more than 20 students have the opportunity to study biology, conservation, environmental engineering, and sustainable development in ecologically diverse and developing Kenya.
 While the majority of the program is based at Princeton’s Mpala Research Centre in central Kenya, you will also travel across Kenya to places such as the forested slopes of Mt.
 Kenya, the wildlife-rich savannas of Laikipia, and the agricultural communities of western Kenya.